OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-18.md

 When the men rose up to leave, they looked down towards Sodom, and Abraham walked with them to see them on their way.

 ## Genesis 18:17
-The Lord said, “Shall I hide from Abraham what I am about to do?
+The Lord considered, “Shall I keep from Abraham what I am going to do?

 ## Genesis 18:18
 Since Abraham will surely become a great and powerful nation, and all nations on earth will be blessed through him.